Latest Online resources for St Mary-le-Tower Community:

 Note on Streamed Services

-Our services are being streamed via Twitter from the church, but when you use the links on this website, you do not need your own Twitter account.
+Our services are now being streamed via Facebook from the church, but when you use the links on this website, you do not need your own Facebook account.
 Orders of service are posted on this home page well before the time of the next service.
-They are in two formats: ONLINE to be viewed on PCs, phones & tablets, and PAPER to be printed out.
+They are in two formats: ONSCREEN to be viewed on PCs, phones & tablets, and PAPER to be printed out.

 St Mary-le-Tower is a parish church with a thriving congregation of people of all ages, and it is the Civic Church for the town of Ipswich.
 Our congregation is drawn from all around the Ipswich area, coming from a wide variety of backgrounds and religious perspectives.
 We emphasise living out the Christian faith with tolerance and respect for our neighbour, and affirm the Anglican principles of Scripture, Tradition and Reason.

-A major aspect of our church life is our musical work with young people and adults.
-We offer formal worship in the Anglican Choral Tradition (cathedral style), and with young people in particular we aim both to teach life enhancing skills and disciplines as well as providing a deep experience of Christian community.
+A major aspect of our church life is our choral ministry with young people and adults.
+We offer formal worship in the Anglican Choral Tradition (cathedral style).
+With young people in particular we aim both to teach life enhancing skills and disciplines as well as providing a deep experience of Christian community.

 A message from the Vicar

 Welcome to the website of St Mary-le-Tower Church Ipswich (SMLT).
 It is a strange time indeed that requires Parish Churches to be closed for public worship, but this is the clear advice and guidance that the Government and the Church of England.
-Nevertheless, the community of SMLT still exists in a variety of ways and this will be increasingly visible as time goes on.
+Nevertheless, the community of SMLT still exists in a variety of ways, and now it will not be long before we can start opening the church for private prayer by visitors.

 Do make good use of the resources and updates on this website, and also the resources and links on the diocesan website www.CofEsuffolk.org and the Church of England website www.ChurchofEngland.org/prayer-and-worship .
 You may also like to try www.SacredSpace.ie as another spiritual resource.